Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 When thinking of places to avoid in South America, I have not only walked with all my travel gear on my back, but I carried it through some of the most ugly and dangerous streets in Rio de Janeiro whilst in Brazil.

+All without any incidents.
+But that could be just pure luck, right?
 For example, when walking in some of the safest places to travel in South America, people looked at me like I was about to rob them!

-Places to Avoid in South america
+Things to Remember in South america

 My point here is that there are some uncontrollable factors, many of which are somewhat inevitable.